 This chocolate quick bread was inspired by a little sandwich store near my house that always has about half a dozen quick breads on display.
-Some of the loaves have flat tops and others are nicely rounded, and every time I see their breads I get the urge to go home and bake something in my loaf pan.
+Some of the loaves have flat tops and others are nicely rounded.
+They always look so perfect, and every time I see them I get the urge to go home and bake something in a loaf pan.
 This chocolate bread, which has a nice shape to it, was the latest treat.

 I found the original recipe while perusing the Martha White collection, but they make theirs in a 9×5 inch loaf pan and use double the amount of ingredients.
 They call it a pound cake, but it seems lighter than pound cake and a little less sweet, so I’m going to call it a quick bread.